Liquid Ingress Test Equipment

 Rain spray test apparatus for UL rain and water-exposure testing, used to verify enclosure protection under controlled rainfall conditions.

-Uses the RTS-01 rain test spray head and includes NIST-traceable / ISO 17025 accredited calibration documentation.
-Referenced for UL rain test workflows.
+Uses the RTS-01 rain test spray head and includes NIST-traceable calibration documentation from an ISO/IEC 17025 accredited laboratory.
+Referenced for applicable UL rain-test methods.

 RTS-01 Rain Test Spray Head